spence-m/WoWaholic/README.md

 # 📅 WoW Classic battleground schedule

-Schedule for Classic era, Season of Mastery, and Burning Crusade Classic.
+Small website with the schedule for previous and upcoming WoW Classic battleground holidays.